MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

 ### <span style="color:red">*News!*</span>

+* I am very honoured and thankful to Prof. [Peter Bartlett](https://www.stat.berkeley.edu/~bartlett/) for hosting me at [Simons Institute for the Theory of Computing](https://simons.berkeley.edu/homepage), UC Berkeley, for a month in November 2024.

 * Check out our new paper with Nathan Noiry and Stephan Clémençon entitled [''Learning to rank anomalies: scalar performance criteria and maximization of rank statistics''](https://link.springer.com/article/10.1007/s10994-024-06609-9#citeas), appeared in the journal Machine Learning, Springer.

 * Check out our new paper with Stephan Clémençon entitled [''On Ranking-based Tests of Independence''](https://proceedings.mlr.press/v238/limnios24a.html), appeared in the Proceedings of the 27th International Conference on Artificial Intelligence and Statistics (AISTATS) 2024.